Kabbalah: Conservative, Reform and Reconstructionist Judaism

-Kabbalah tended to be rejected by most Jews in the Conservative and Reform movements, though its influences were not completely eliminated.
+Kabbalah tended to be rejected by most Jews in the Conservative and Reform movements, though its influences were not eliminated.
 While it was generally not studied as a discipline, the Kabbalistic Kabbalat Shabbat service remained part of liberal liturgy, as did the Yedid Nefesh prayer.
 Nevertheless, in the 1960s, Saul Lieberman of the Jewish Theological Seminary of America is reputed to have introduced a lecture by Scholem on Kabbalah with a statement that Kabbalah itself was "nonsense", but the academic study of Kabbalah was "scholarship".
 This view became popular among many Jews, who viewed the subject as worthy of study, but who did not accept Kabbalah as teaching literal truths.